Famous Birthdays·February 10·Christine of France

 Biography

-Born into the Bourbon dynasty as the daughter of France's King Henry IV, Christine Marie was married to Victor Amadeus I of Savoy as part of a strategic alliance.
-Her life transformed from ceremonial consort to a formidable political force upon his sudden death in 1637.
-With her young son's throne threatened by rival claimants—her own brothers-in-law—Christine seized control as regent.
-She defended Turin against a military siege, skillfully navigated the complex loyalties of the Savoyard nobility, and leveraged her French connections to maintain stability.
-Her eight-year regency, often called the 'Madam Reale's government,' preserved the dynasty and the state's independence during the turbulent final phase of the Thirty Years' War, cementing her legacy as a resilient and shrewd ruler in a man's world.
+Christine of France defended Turin against a military siege during her eight-year regency in Savoy.
+Born into the Bourbon dynasty as the daughter of King Henry IV, she married Victor Amadeus I of Savoy as part of a strategic alliance.
+Upon his sudden death in 1637, her life transformed from ceremonial consort to a formidable political force.
+With her young son's throne threatened by rival claimants—her own brothers-in-law—she seized control as regent.
+She skillfully navigated the complex loyalties of the Savoyard nobility and leveraged her French connections to maintain stability.
+Her 'Madam Reale's government' preserved the dynasty and state's independence during the Thirty Years' War.
+She lived from 1606 to 1663.

 #1 When Christine Was Born